List of The Dumping Ground characters: Mischief

 Mischief, portrayed by ten-year-old Border collie Sage, made his first appearance on 30 January 2015 in series 3 of The Dumping Ground during the episode "Mischief".
 He departed in series 5 during the episode "Back In The Game".

-Mischief is owned originally by a homeless man who Bailey bumps into; when the man later dies in hospital because of Bailey, his conscience means he becomes Mischief's new owner.
-However, when Mischief comes back to Ashdene Ridge, it soon becomes clear that he is very unruly – but Bailey must train him, or he will be put down.
+Mischief is owned originally by a homeless man who Bailey bumps into; when the man later dies in hospital after an incident with Bailey, his conscience means he becomes Mischief's new owner.
+However, when Mischief returns to Ashdene Ridge, it soon becomes clear that he is unruly – but Bailey must train him, or he will be put down.
 Eventually, all becomes well, and Mischief becomes the new Ashdene Ridge pet.
 Mischief left the show when Bailey did in series 5 as both went to America.

 Finn McLaine

 Finn McLaine, portrayed by Ruben Reuter, made his first appearance on 6 March 2015 in series 3 of The Dumping Ground during the episode "Long Way Home".

 Finn is first fostered by the same family that Harry was fostered by but when things start to go wrong and Harry sends for help, Finn finally escape the foster home and joins the 'Dumping Ground' and makes a quick friendship with Harry and Ryan.
 Finn throughout the series have been friends with Floss, Toni and Billie, but still he is series 5 and 6.
 Finn had a mixed friendship with Joseph as he later becomes friends with going to the space centre.
 Later in Series 5B he is shown closer to Alex as he stole the money in "Rough Justice Series 5 Episode 19" that the statue he broke to replace it with a new one.
 In series 6, his storyline is told by Charlie on how his father put in care in the day he was born.
 He has Down syndrome.

+In Series 7, Finn meets his girlfriend, Ivy (Bethany Asher).
+It is assumed that they are still together as if Series 10.

+At the end of Series 8, Finn gets a job at the local hospital as a porter.

 As of Series 9, he only appeared in 3 episodes.
 This was due to the actor shielding during the majority of filming.
 The 3 episodes he appeared in were only small parts or as a background character.
 The 3 episodes he appeared in were: 'Moment of Truth', 'The Remote' and 'Festival Fibber'.